By Craig Neil. This post includes affiliate links.

 A walkway that runs for 12 miles from the Colzium Hills outside of Edinburgh to Leith.
 The majority of the path is set on quiet pavement that runs alongside the river.
 Much loved by locals for its wildlife.

 Leith Links.
-4 Links Gardens, Leith, Edinburgh EH6 8AA.
+4 Links Gardens, Leith, Edinburgh, EH6 8AA.
 18-minute walk.

-Informal gardens and play park that was historically a golf course but has been revamped into a recreation area.
+Informal gardens and a play park that was historically a golf course but has been revamped into a recreation area.

 Scotch Malt Whisky Society.
 The Vaults, 87 Giles St, Leith, Edinburgh EH6 6BZ.
 13-minute walk.